p360-workshop/DevDays-2020/DockerAndKubernetes/6-scale.md

-# The goal of this interactive scenario is to scale a deployment with kubectl scale and to see the load balancing in action #
+# The goal of this lab is to scale a deployment with kubectl scale and to see the load balancing in action #

 To list your deployments use the `get deployments` command: